 \subsection{Pre-train, Prompt, Fine-tuning}

-This pipeline aims to bridge the generalization gap of pre-trained \gnns being applied to the downstream tasks that semantically differ from the pretext tasks.
+This pipeline aims to bridge the generalization gap between pre-trained \gnns and downstream tasks that differ semantically from the pretext tasks.
 Unlike the traditional supervised and ``pre-training, fine-tuning'' methods, this pipeline employs a task unification step before pre-training and fine-tuning.
-This is essential as it helps align the pretext and downstream objectives to optimize a pre-trained model on new datasets.
+This is essential because it aligns the pretext and downstream objectives to optimize a pre-trained model on new datasets.
 The steps are as follows.